 – Horny goat weed, Rhodiola, Liquorice root, Cordyceps (mushroom), or Gotu Kola are other excellent sex hormone boosters and adaptogens.
 You can use them alternatively with Chlorella, maca, Ashwaganda or Ginseng.

 – Chlorella is the best natural adaptogen as well as testosterone and energy booster I know.
 In addition, it is also a very important remedy for healing adrenal challenges.
 Please read the article about this amazing super food to get strong motivation to use it on a regular basis. >

 – Tribulus terrestris (puncture weed) is believed to increase testosterone by stimulating the release of luteinizing hormone involved in testosterone production.

 – Saw palmetto can also be beneficial in increasing testosterone levels by inhibiting up-conversion to dihydrotestosterone.

-– Methylcobalamin (form of vitamin B12) is another very important remedy which helped many people to get rid of chronic fatigue as deficiency of this vitamin is regarded as “rampant” today. >
+– Methylcobalamin (best form of vitamin B12, must be sublingual) is another very important remedy which helped many people to get rid of chronic fatigue as deficiency of this vitamin is regarded as “rampant” today. >

 – DHEA supplements might be helpful as it is a natural steroid and precursor hormone produced also by the adrenal glands.
 No wonder some evidence shows that dehydroepiandrosterone (DHEA) increases libido in women and helps erectile dysfunction in men.
 But be careful and do not use DHEA supplementing without consulting an experienced specialist as improper supplementation with this hormone can probably increase the risk of developing tumours and insomnia.
 If you decide to use DHEA it must be bioidentical and it should be supplemented under the guidance of a holistic doctor who can also test your body’s DHEA levels to confirm you need supplementation.